top of page

 1. Improved Electrical Safety

 RCDs reduce shock and fire risk by up to 90%.
+That’s peace of mind!
+You can't put a price on safety.

 2. Compliance with Electrical Regulations

 Modern installations meet BS 7671 standards.
+This is crucial for safety and insurance.
+You want to be covered!

 3. Increased Home Value

-4. Better power distribution
+4. Better Power Distribution

-5. Required for EV chargers, electric showers, and modern appliances
+5. Required for EV Chargers, Electric Showers, and Modern Appliances

 New installations require modern fuse protection.
+Don’t get left behind in the electrical revolution!

 How Long Does a Consumer Unit Installation Take?

 Most installations take 4 to 6 hours, depending on the number of circuits and the condition of the existing wiring.
+It’s a small investment for a big upgrade!

 Final Thoughts